 Elmwood is a very small city located in the state of Illinois.
 With a population of 2,020 people and just one neighborhood, Elmwood is the 573rd largest community in Illinois.
-Much of the housing stock in Elmwood was built prior to World War II, making it one of the older and more historic cities in the country.
+Elmwood has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Elmwood is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Elmwood is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Elmwood is a city of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Elmwood who work in office and administrative support (14.67%), sales jobs (10.59%), and teaching (9.82%).

 Of important note, Elmwood is also a city of artists.
 Elmwood has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Elmwood’s character.